By Amy Gorin, MS, RDN

 You guys know how I have a sweet tooth.
 And when I’ve been in my house pretty much 24/7 because of the coronavirus pandemic, I’ve found myself baking…a lot.

 Of course, the registered dietitian nutritionist in me needs to whip up healthy-ish recipes, enter these power cookies.
+They remind me of gingerbread men!

 Made with lots and lots of good-for-you ingredients, these gluten-free ginger cookies are really, really tasty but without a ton of added sugar—and no butter.
 Read on to find out how to make ‘em!